Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 • Shy talking to People

-• Find it hard delegating tasks
+• Find it hard to delegate tasks

 • Take up too much work